exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/component-management/reusing-code.md

 ##### What are the places you can declare your settings in?

 Basically, the ToolKit supports four sorts of settngs:
-1) Settings that are attached to the same class member they are used (usually does not make much sense but can be used in some scenarios).
+1) Settings that are attached to the same class member they are used (usually does not make much sense but is possible).
-2) Settings that are attached to the class where the said member is declared _or to any of its superclasses_.
+2) Settings that are attached to the <u>class</u> where the said member is declared or to any of its <u>superclasses</u>.
-3) Settings that are attached to the member of another class that has the type of the class in which the settings are used.
-In the code this, is referred to as the "upstream member".
-To put it simple, if there is a field named _title_ in a class named _MyFieldset_ and there is field named _titleFieldset_ of type _MyFieldset_ in a class named _MyComponent_, then `MyComponent.titleFieldset` in the upstream member for `MyFieldset.title`.
-If you annotate `MyComponent.titleFieldset` with `@Setting`, this setting is respected when rendering an annotation declared at `MyFieldset.title` as the upstream setting.
+3) Settings that are attached to the <u>member of another class</u> that has the type of the class in which the settings are used.
+In the code, this is referred to as the "upstream member".

+> To put it simple, imagine that there is a field named _title_ in a class named _MyFieldset_.
+Then, there is a field named _titleFieldset_ of type _MyFieldset_ in a class named _MyComponent_.
+> <br>In this case `MyComponent.titleFieldset` is the _upstream member_ for `MyFieldset.title`.
+If you annotate `MyComponent.titleFieldset` with `@Setting`, this annotation is respected as the upstream setting when rendering any annotation declared at `MyFieldset.title` .

-4) Settings that are attached to the class where the upstream member is declared _or to any of its superclasses_.
+4) Settings that are attached to the <u>class where the upstream member is declared</u> or to any of its <u>superclasses</u>.

-So, as you see it, there is some "stack" of variables that can affect rendering of the current field, belonging to different "scopes".
+As you see it, there is some "stack" of variables that can affect rendering of the current field, and these vars can belong to different "scopes".
 If there are variables with the same name, the values are overridden from the most "remote" scope to the most "close" one.
 That is, settings declared at level #4 in the list above are overridden by settings declared at level #3, then by level #2, and finally by level #1.

 ##### Scripting expressions syntax